opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/docs/why-paraglide.md

 <doc-comment text="Thank you for that huge work you have done and still doing!" author="ZerdoX-x" icon="mdi:github"></doc-comment>
 </doc-comments>

-# When is Paraglide SvelteKit not the right choice?
+# When is the SvelteKit adapter for Paraglide JS not the right choice?

 Warning: Progress on feature development for Paraglide SvelteKit in on hold until lix 1.0 is released.
 See [this post](https://opral.substack.com/p/focus-shift-from-inlang-to-lix).
 Pull requests for bugfixes will be reviewed and merged ASAP.